This site is full of FREE ebooks - Project Gutenberg Australia

 THE FAREWELL

-chosen and the beloved, who was a dawn unto his own day, had waited
+the chosen and the beloved, who was a dawn unto his own day, had

-twelve years in the city of Orphalese for his ship that was to return
+waited twelve years in the city of Orphalese for his ship that was

 And in the twelfth year, on the seventh day of Ielool, the month of

-the sea.
-And he closed his eyes and prayed in the silences of his
+over the sea.
+And he closed his eyes and prayed in the silences of

 But as he descended the hill, a sadness came upon him, and he